timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 That is the main lesson: for screen state management, UI architecture should be strongly shaped by coordination requirements.

 When there is no coordination problem, simple code is usually better.
 When coordination rules exist, they should be explicit.
-And when the same rule appears in several handlers, callbacks, and guards, the screen needs a single authority for that rule.
+If those rules are scattered across handlers, or if the one coordination point also starts async work, validates results, and commits state, the screen needs clearer ownership.